4 Myths Related To Climate Change Which Need To Be Busted2019-10-16

 Fact: Increased amount of CO2 in the atmosphere acts as a pollutant.

-they are forgetting that to consume carbon dioxide, vegetation needs to exist, which unfortunately is
+We are forgetting that to consume carbon dioxide, vegetation needs to exist, which unfortunately is

 depleting because of human activities.